We have moved!!!

 Camping

-2. Camping is divided into areas for campervans, caravans and motorhomes (known as ‘Live-in vehicles) and a general camping area adjacent to the main arena.
-The campsite contains 7m x 7m pitches (see map below).
+2. Camping is divided into areas for campervans, caravans and motorhomes (known as ‘Live-in vehicles - LIVs) in the main carpark field, and a general camping area in the field immediately south of the carpark field.
+The main campsite has a capacity of 270 7m x 7m pitches (roughly 1.080 personnel).

 3. Camping pitches are 7m wide and separated into lanes to ensure emergency services access.
 Tents pitched outside of these ‘emergency’ lanes will not be allowed; security staff will direct these tents to be moved out of emergency lanes.

-4. You will not be able to drive your car to the campsite to drop off your equipment.
+4. You will not be able to drive your car into the campsite to drop off your equipment.
 Be prepared to walk up to 200m to your campsite.

-6. Showers are located in the camping field (no extra charge)
+6. Showers are located adjacent to the toilets on the north side of the campsite (no extra charge)

 7. There is no space for additional gazebos or communal areas within the camping areas.

-8. If campers are being dropped off by someone who is not attending the Festival, aim to be dropped off just inside the main festival entrance.
+8. If campers are being dropped off by someone who is not attending the Festival, aim to be dropped off at the main car park, this will be the best place to start to walk to the campsite.

-9. Live-in vehicles are allocated to a separate field to tents (see map below).
+9. Live-in vehicles are allocated to a separate plot in the carpark field.
+It is on the south side of the main car park next to the main arena (see map below).

 10. The average pitch size for Live In Vehicles is 8m x 5m.
-Awnings are fine if they can be accommodated within this pitch size.
+Awnings are allowed if they can be accommodated within this pitch size.

 11. Each Live-in vehicle pitch is related to online booking requests.
 If you have not notified the festival of your Live-in vehicle pitch request when you purchase your ticket, we will not know how many pitches are required and you will not be guaranteed a pitch.